-Is a specific index designated as a reference benchmark to meet the sustainable investment objective?
+Reference benchmarks are indexes to measure whether the financial product attains the sustainable investment objective. s a specific index designated as a reference benchmark to meet the ustainable investment objective?

 - How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable investment objective?
 Not applicable. - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?